75mm-studio/security/docs/clientpc.md

   - number
 - If it is hard to come up with password, [PASSWORD GENERATOR](https://passwordsgenerator.net) would be useful.
 - On the work storage, the permission shall be set by a user.
-- With the exception of the system administrator, common users are prohibited from installing software without permission.
+- Except for the system administrator, common users are prohibited from installing software without permission.
 - Only the system administrator shall access to the root.
 - Access to physical USB is not allowed.
 - The security seal shall be attached to the USB port.